sinan14/ecommerce-page/README.md

-# the page is live at
+# The page is live at
 https://front-end-mentor-works.github.io/ecommerce-page/

 # AngEcom